Reserves and Surplus Meaning

 Example of Reserves and Surplus

-- Reserves are considered to be the vital source of financing by internal means.
-So when the company is in the need of funds for its business activities and for meeting the company’s obligations the first and the easiest possible way to get funds is from the accumulated general reserves of the company.
+- Reserves are considered to be the vital source of financing by internal meansSource Of Financing By Internal MeansInternal Sources of Finance are the income sources that a Company generates from within itself to cover its operating expenses or accumulate cash for investment & growth.
+These include Sales-generated revenue, Retained Profits, & Controlling/Reduction of working capital. .
+So when the company needs funds for its business activities and for meeting the company’s obligations, the first and the easiest possible way to get funds is from the accumulated general reserves of the company.

 - With the help of reserves, the company can maintain its working capital requirements as the reserves can be used to contribute towards working capital at the time of the insufficiency of funds in the working capital of the company.